cloudify-cosmo/cloudify-dev/guides/dev-environment/README.md

 ```

 Note:
-If you already habe virtualenv installed, updrade it:
+If you already have virtualenv installed, updrade it:
 ```
 ~$ sudo pip install virtualenv --upgrade
 ```